EIN 38-2963835

 Center for Health equity practice (chep) helps those who work in Public Health and related fields understand Health equity and social justice to address the social determinants of Health and reduce the likelihood that people are disadvantaged because of their race, class, or gender.
 Chep collaborates with multisector partners to implement programs, conduct research and evaluation, and support strategies that address the root causes of inequities, including workshops, technical assistance, training, facilitation, coaching, and consultations, all centered around the practice of equity and social justice.
 Projects within the center for Health equity practice speak directly to issues of poverty, inequality, and the social systems that contribute to them.
 The center hosts detroit Health innovations (d-hi).
 D-hi is dedicated to collaborating with community partners to promote Health initiatives and implement prevention programs while addressing Health inequities and social determinants of Health in the detroit metropolitan area.

 Administrative projects - the grants and contracts office provides collaborative program services for federal, state, and local agencies.
 The Institute is the prime contractor on these projects and issues subcontracts to a variety of agencies whose specialized expertise is unique to the agency.
-The Institute manages collaborative projects with state agencies and works in partnership to monitor progress of projects in order to provide high-quality fiscal management.
+The Institute manages collaborative projects with state, federal, and community nonprofit agencies and works in partnership to monitor progress of projects in order to provide high-quality fiscal management.

 Cancer control services provides evaluation expertise to the state of Michigan's cancer control programs.
 It offers technical assistance in such areas as cancer prevention, patient navigation, referral, tracking and follow up; strategic planning, partnership and event coordination; administration and fiduciary responsibilities; quality assurance and improvement in cancer-related services; and database management.
 Expertise is also provided in statistics, financial analysis, and hiring support.